HBM/node-jet/examples/todo/README.md

 You **don't need any cloud service** like Firebase or Pusher to write distributed realtime Apps and **keep complete control** over your servers and your data.

-At [HBM](http://www.hbm.com) we use the Jet protocol in production in medium- and embedded-class devices and constantly work to improve it.
+At [HBM](http://www.hbm.com) the Jet protocol is used in production code of medium- and embedded-class devices and we are constantly working to improve it.

 If you want to read more, checkout the [Jet Homepage](http://jetbus.io) or the github repositories: